noclue011/toggle-switch--React/README.md

 ## Setup
+Project is live at https://noclue011.github.io/toggle-switch--React/

-To run this project, install it locally using npm:
+To run this project locally, install it locally using npm:

 ~~~